The Curative Uses

 Prune out the yellow leaves

-8. Diseases: The tree attracts webworm and vascular wilt which leads to its early demise.
+8. Diseases: The tree attracts webworm as mentioned earlier, and ends up contracting vascular wilt, leading to its early demise.
 This canker is known as the Mimosa (vascular) wilt.
 Symptoms of this disease are yellowing of leaves or excessive shedding.
 Regularly cutting and removing dead branches may increase the lifespan of your tree, though not completely avoiding the risks of getting infected by this disease.

-: After the flowers fade away, the tree grows hundreds of 6-inch long, bean-like, brown seedpods which hang from every branch.
+: After the flowers fade away, the tree grows hundreds brown seedpods, that resemble beans.
+These hang from every branch.
 Pick up all the seedpods from your yard.
 You may keep them and grow more mimosa trees if you wish.
 If you do not pick up the seedpods, the seeds will grow into new trees in your yard.
 Also, these unwanted seedpods can create tension between you and your neighbors.
 Without warm summers, the wood quickly becomes damaged and fails to flower, because the wood itself is weak and tends to break.
 And of course, the drooping weak branches don't seem very attractive.
 Prune in the spring by taking them out along with the previous year's growth back to a few buds.

 Isn't a sight-pleasing mimosa worth all the effort?

 All in all, planting mimosa tree can be a great experience, adding beauty to your garden or giving a scenic-look to your terrace.
 Decide upon it.
 The sensational fragrance and pleasing look pays off big time for all the efforts incorporated for growing and nurturing this tree.
-Of course, you can combine its colors with various other trees, shrubs, or flowers to create a wonderland near you.
+Of course, you can combine its colors with various other trees, shrubs, or flowers to enhance its beauty.